Use this class practical or demonstration to produce ethene gas as an example of an unsaturated hydrocarbon

 The ethanol dehydration is represented by:

-The experiment can be linked to the industrial applications of such reactions; see the web-links below.
+The experiment can be linked to the industrial applications of such reactions; see the suggestions for further reading below.

 Industrially some ethanol is made by the reverse reaction, the addition of water to ethene.
 However, a really important dehydration of an alcohol is the dehydration of 1-phenylethanol to produce phenylethene, better known as styrene, the monomer for polystyrene.